Films for Diverse Communities

 Elk Grove High School

-A student who was diagnosed with an anxiety disorder shares her experience communicating through sign language with peers and teachers to break the silence of mental illness.
+A student diagnosed with an anxiety disorder shares her experience communicating through sign language to break the silence of mental illness.

 “Talking Taboo”